tarikmsr/Gestion_transactions_desktop_app/ReadMe.md

 Also, Swing for offers the possibility to create identical graphical interfaces.

+This application uses MySQL as a DATABASE management system.

 ### How to use it
 To use it you need to open the server and database* (xampp for example) for database ,we used MySQL . and Create a database called : java.